 You can search for Presidential and SBA declared disaster areas by state and territory with the SBA’s online database.
 Recent examples include flooding in Tennessee and Mississippi, tornadoes in Arkansas and Louisiana, the Sable Ridge Condominium Complex Fire in Texas.
 All 50 states, Washington DC, and US territories are considered disaster areas eligible for coronavirus (COVID-19) relief.

 Once a Presidential disaster is declared in your area, you need to first register with the Federal Emergency Management Agency (FEMA).
 To get started, call FEMA at 1-800-621-3362 or visit DisasterAssistance.gov.

 After you’ve gotten a registration number from FEMA, you’re ready to complete your SBA online application.
 You’ll need to have the following information handy:

 - Deed or lease information

 - Insurance information

 - Financial information such as income, account balances, and monthly expenses

 The SBA will review your application and then send an inspector to do an onsite review and to estimate the cost of your damage.
-The SBA makes these loans a priority, so you can expect to hear back on their decision within a few weeks.
+The SBA makes these loans a priority, so you can expect to hear back on its decision within a few weeks.

 One thing to note is that the most commonly cited reason for delays in the process is an incomplete application.
 With this in mind, spend a little extra energy making sure every detail is correct before you click submit.

 Also, don’t wait for any insurance settlements before you file your loan application.
 This is another common delay that can cause borrowers to miss the filing deadline.
 If a settlement is made after you’ve applied, you can simply add the final insurance information at that time.